Education-Graduate (EDG)

 This course examines the research tools available to design, implement and evaluate the formal study of the educational process in order to conduct research.
 The course includes the study of descriptive and experimental research methods, as well as techniques of literature review and the reporting of research.
 After successful completion of the course, students will have a draft of the first three chapters for either a thesis or graduate seminar project.

 EDG 5130.
-Leadership for Curriculum and Instruction.
+The Director of Instruction: Leadership for Learning.
 (3 Credits)

 This course focuses on the transfer of beginning and intermediate reading skills to content areas, and on higher level comprehension skills for secondary students.
 As a required course in the graduate reading program which leads to certification as a reading teacher (Wisconsin DPI 316 certification), EDG 5200 includes methods, strategies, and resources for teaching students in grades 6-12 to read complex disciplinary texts.
 It addresses the Common Core Standards for grades 6-12 in English Language Arts and the Common Core Disciplinary Literacy Standards for History/Social Studies, Science, Technical Subjects for grades 6-12.